-You are required to see one production at professional theatre this semester and write a performance analysis paper for that production which focuses on the production design, and specifically the lighting.
+You are required to see one production at either a professional theatre or the Suffolk mainstage production this semester and write a performance analysis paper for that production.
+The paper will focus on the production design generally, and specifically the lighting.
 Your ability to communicate in clear, concise writing is as important as your attentive, considered perceptions of each production.
+Don't just "bang this out"—write a clear and perceptive paper.

 An analysis should demonstrate your understanding of the main ideas (themes) in the script and how the design of the production served, or did not serve, those ideas.
 You should state this thesis early in the paper, probably in the introduction.
 If you determine that one of the major themes of the script is, for instance, the isolation of individuals in a modern urban society, you would discuss how the production elements, particularly the lighting, supported that idea of isolation.
 The vocabulary you have acquired in this course--color, texture, direction, selective focus, etc.--should be applied to your descriptions of the design.
 You should be aware, as much as possible, of the equipment used and why.